This website places cookies on your device to help us improve our service to you. To find out more, see our Privacy and Cookies statement.

 Mental health: Adults

-The Warwick-Edinburgh Mental Well-being Scale (WEMWBS) for adults aged 16+ years measures respondents' mental wellbeing based on their answers to 14 questions with a 5-point Likert scale.
+The Scottish Health Survey reports on measures of depression and anxiety symptoms, previous suicide attempts, and deliberate self-harm, for adults living in Scotland, including the Warwick-Edinburgh Mental Well-being Scale (WEMWBS) for adults aged 16+ years.
+WEMWBS measures respondents’ mental wellbeing based on their answers to 14 questions with a 5-point Likert scale.
 The range of scores runs from 14 (the lowest level of positive mental health) to 70 (the highest).

 Adult mental health indicators